Nancy Lieberman: Personal life

-Their son Timothy Joseph or T. J., played college basketball for the Richmond Spiders, and in November 2017 signed to play for Israeli team Hapoel Holon, which plays in the Ligat HaAl, the top division of Israeli basketball.
+Their son T. J. Cline played college basketball for the Richmond Spiders, and in November 2017 signed to play for Israeli team Hapoel Holon, which plays in the Ligat HaAl, the top division of Israeli basketball.

-In regard to religious matters, despite her Jewish upbringing, Lieberman became a Christian late in her life and was described as having embraced born-again Christianity and a 2015 Jerusalem Post article.
+In regard to religious matters, despite her Jewish upbringing, Lieberman became a Christian late in her life and was described as having embraced born-again Christianity in a 2015 Jerusalem Post article.
 Nonetheless, she said in an interview in 2010, "I am 100% Jewish.
 My father's parents were deeply religious, we had two sets of silverware when we went and ate over there.
 My mother's side observed the major holidays.
 It was more relaxed.
 I went to Hebrew school as well."
 In 2011, she visited Israel with her mother, saying "It has changed my outlook of Israel.
 I know as a Jewish woman how important it is for me to be connected to this culture and to this community."

 Lieberman was a contestant on the season 4 Gold Medal Challenge of Champions special of American Gladiators.
 She was eliminated after the third event with the lowest score of the three female competitors.

 On August 13, 2008, she was part of the inaugural class to be inducted into the Hampton Roads Sports Hall of Fame, honoring athletes, coaches and administrators who made contributions to sports in Southeastern Virginia.